astro189/Red-Rover-Analyzer-/README.md

 # Red-Rover-Analyzer-
-The following repo consist of the computer vision section of our Martian terrain analyzer ProtoType called the Red Rover Analyzer (RRA)

-# Mars Rover AI: Soil Analysis and Detection

 ## Color-Based Primary Segmentation

 The Mars Rover AI employs a color-based segmentation approach to perform primary segmentation of the Martian soil.
 The following steps outline the process: